santoshkashyap/intro-junit5/pull_request_template.md

 Link to JIRA/Incident

-Breif description of changes proposed (Optional if PR is related to a complete JIRA task)
+Description of changes proposed (Optional if PR is related to a complete JIRA task)

 ## Checklist